733rd Military Airlift Squadron: Initial organization and mobilization for the Korean War

 In June 1949, the squadron was redesignated as a light bomber unit.
 Reserve wings were authorized four operational squadrons, rather than the three of active duty wings.
 However, the squadrons were manned at 25% of normal strength.
 The squadron began to equip with the Douglas B-26 Invader.
 All reserve combat units were mobilized for the Korean War.
 The 331st was called to active duty on 10 March 1951.
 Its personnel and equipment were used to bring other units up to strength, and the squadron was inactivated ten days later.

-Reactivated in the reserves in 1952 as a tactical reconnaissance squadron.
-Inactivated in 1955, but reactivated in 1957 as a Fairchild C-119 Flying Boxcar squadron; Activated during Cuban Missile Crisis in 1962; returned to reserve status after crisis was resolved.
-Equipped with Douglas C-124 Globemaster II strategic transports and performed strategic airlift until inactivated in 1973 with the final phaseout of the C-124.
+Reconnaissance operations

+The squadron was reactivated at Dobbins Air Force Base in June 1952 as the 333rd Tactical Reconnaissance Squadron and equipped with RB-26 Invader photographic reconnaissance aircraft when the 94th Bombardment Wing replaced the 902d Reserve Training Wing at Dobbins.
+The reserve mobilization for the Korean War had left the reserve without aircraft, and the squadron only began receiving aircraft in July.
+In addition to its primary aircraft and obsolescent North American P-51 Mustangs, the squadron also operated a variety of trainers and transports.

+In the mid-1950s, the Air Force determined that all reserve units should be designed to augment the regular forces in the event of a national emergency.
+However, there were six reserve flying training wings, including the 8711th Pilot Training Wing at Scott Air Force Base, Illinois, that had no mobilization mission.
+On 18 May 1955, the 94th Wing moved to Scott to replace the 8711th.
+The squadron did not move, but was inactivated as the 94th reorganized with only two tactical squadrons.